jonasgrebe/py-self-organizing-maps/README.md

 ```
 ## Examples

-For demonstration purposes, ```64``` nodes were learned with an 1D-, 2D-, and 3D- ```GridTopology``` on two different datasets: uniformly sampled RGB color vectors and a set that contains three gaussian blobs of data around the R, G and B color axes.
+For demonstration purposes, ```64``` nodes were learned with an 1D-, 2D-, and 3D- ```GridTopology``` with once full and once no periodicity each on two different datasets: uniformly sampled RGB color vectors and a set that contains three gaussian blobs of data around the R, G and B color axes.

 ### Uniform - 1D